slawekzachcial/kubernetes-ingress-tls-with-san/README.md

 kubectl delete -f namespace.yml
 ```

-IMPORTANT: if you have any other resources created in `echoserver` namespace,
+IMPORTANT: Do not use the command above if you have any other resources present
-the above command will also delete them.
+in `echoserver` namespace as the above command will also delete them.